Microarray Analysis

 For each of the selected statistical comparisons, the following output are provided:

 1. Top table (interactive).
 A table with the relevant statistics as calculated by DESeq2.
-The log2FC estimates are shrunken using the apeglm method.
+Click here for more information on this table.

 Input